MRC-Epid-it24/intake24/docs/cli/index.md

 # Introduction

-Command line interface to run specific scripts / tasks is implemented as standalone app `apps/cli`.
+Command line interface to run specific scripts / tasks.
+It is implemented as standalone app `apps/cli`.

 ## Installation